gnosis/dx-examples-dev/03_list_your_own_toke_pair/README.md

 # Example 03: List your own token pair
 This example is not ready yet, this is a work in progress.

-In the meantime, please check the documentation on how to [Add a trading token pair to DutchX ](http://dutchx.readthedocs.io/en/latest/add-token-pair.html).
+In the meantime, please check the documentation on how to [Add a token pair to DutchX ](http://dutchx.readthedocs.io/en/latest/add-token-pair.html).

 > This example is part of the guide http://dutchx.readthedocs.io/en/latest/